 Japanese knife types are like an assortment of painter’s brushes; there are shapes and styles that serve perfectly for every culinary need.

 The array of Japanese knife types is broad and specific, with special blades that handle everything from peeling the tissue-thin skin from tomatoes to heavy cleavers for splitting beef cuts and whole chickens.
-Considering the myriad Japanese knife styles available — and the expense of adding them to your collection — it can be overwhelming to know how to choose the right knife for the right job.
+Considering the myriad Japanese knife styles available — from santoku and nakiri knives to utility knives — it can be overwhelming to know how to choose the right knife for the right job.

 Which Japanese knife types are most helpful for your general cooking needs?
 And which should you have on hand for those unique gourmet functions you may only encounter every so often?
 Below, we’ve gathered a list of the most useful Japanese knife types to have in your kitchen, with an explanation for how to use each one.

 - Takobiki (Slicing Knife)